 Place jars in a pot, cover with water and bring to a rolling boil.

-Ladle the hot marmalade into hot sterilized jar, leaving at least a 1/2 inch head space at top of jar.
+Ladle the hot marmalade into a hot sterilized jar, leaving at least a 1/2 inch headspace at top of the jar.
 Process your jars for at least 10 minutes in the rolling water bath.
 Once the jars are finished processing, let them cool by placing jars on a towel, spacing them appropriately to allow air to circulate and letting them cool completely.
-You want to create a vacum seal.
+You want to create a vacuum seal.
 It may take minutes after the jars have been removed from the water or it may take hours for the seal to occur.
 Once they are totally cool to the touch, you can remove the clips and check your seals.
 There are two easy ways to ensure you’ve got a good seal.
 The first is to grab onto the jar holding onto just the lid and lift the jar just a bit.
 If it holds, it’s good.
 The other way to check the seal is to look at the tab on the rubber ring.
 It should be pointing down.

 Jars with a good seal can be stored for up to one year if stored properly in a dark, cool place.
 Label the jars with the date they were sealed.
 Each time you open a jar check for spoilage.
 Look for bubbles or possible mold at the top, this will tell you if any fermentation took place.
 Over the years of making jams or marmalades, I’ve never lost a jar.
 However, I still check for any possible spoilage before I consume.

 When using Weck jars for your marmalade, you should store the containers with the clips off.
 If something happens to grow inside the jar, the gas that develops will break the seal and you’ll know right away that the product safety has been compromised.

 I love the flavor, not too sweet, not to tart.

 The plums have a tart, natural sweetness without the need of adding refined granulated sugar.

 Easy to cook, the recipe is all about the fruit.
 Its success depends on using ripe plums.